gnugomez/wineshop/README.md

 # WineShop - Group 3
-In this repo you will find a fictonial project for educational porpouses.
+In this repo you will find a fictionial project for educational porpouses.